ztw17/partial-locals-reading-chi01-seng-ft-010620/README.md

 ## Introduction

-So as you know, with partials we break our code into chunks which then make it easier to reuse these chunks in different contexts.
-What I am going to try to convince you of in this article, is that whenever our partial depends on data to run, we should always pass through that data using locals.
+Partials help us break our code up into reusable chunks.
+They also often have implicit dependencies that can lead to bugs.
+To make the implicit explicit, use locals whenever your partials depenend on data to work.
-In the following, we'll see what that sentence means, and how to write using local variables.
+In the following example, we'll unpack exactly what locals are and how they're used.

+## Lesson

-So, if you look at the code base, you'll see the same piece of code regarding authors repeated.
+Take a look at the included repo.
+You should notice the same piece of view code in a few places.

 ```erb
 <ul>